taylorlapeyre/robo/README.md

 ### Getting Started

+To get him running...
+- Open `robo_arduino.ini` Arduino
+- Open `robo_processing.pde` in Processing.
+- Plug your Arduino into your computer
-To get him running, open `robo_arduino.ini` Arduino and `robo_processing.pde` in Processing.
-Then, upload the Arduino sketch to your Arduino and run the Processing sketch.
+- Upload the Arduino sketch to your Arduino
+- Run the Processing sketch.

 Your Arduino should be something like this: